 - Attachment G - Municipal Separate Storm Sewer System (MS4) Lead Applicant Self Certification Form (PDF, 109 kB) - All funded MS4 projects must submit this form certifying that an Intermunicipal Agreement or a signed commitment exists between the Lead Applicant and each participating MS4.

 - Vendor Responsibility Questionnaires - The Department requires Vendor Responsibility Questionnaires for both construction and non-construction subcontracting entities.
-The appropriate Questionnaire, either construction or non-construction, must be submitted by the subcontractor for each subcontract that equals or exceeds $100,000.
+The appropriate Questionnaire, either construction or non-construction, must be submitted to the applicant/contractor by the subcontractor for each subcontract that equals or exceeds $100,000.
 Subcontractors/vendors should be registered in the New York State VendRep System.
-The Town as contractor then must submit each original signed and notarized Questionnaire.
+The applicant/contractor then must submit each original signed and notarized Questionnaire.
 Vendors may file the required Vendor Responsibility Questionnaire online via the New York State VendRep System.
-If the subcontractor completes the Questionnaire online, please provide a copy of the system Certification only.
+If the subcontractor completes the Questionnaire online, applicant/contractor shall provide the Department a copy of the system Certification only.
 (The Office of the State Comptroller encourages the latter approach.)
-The documents will become part of the contract package routed for review.
 Additional information, guidance, and electronic versions of the forms are available on the New York State Office of the State Comptrollers website.
-A link to the website can be located in the right side column under Links Leaving DEC's Website.
+A link to the website is located in the right side column under Links Leaving DEC's Website.

 Additional Contract Documents

 NYS DEC will include these documents in each contract.
 They are being provided to applicants for review purposes only.

 - State of New York Master Contract for Grants Face Page (PDF, 668.6 kB)